Evolution of Protocell-embedded Molecular Computation

 the replication rate necessarily peaks and then enters a

-4, over a moderately extended period of decay,
+monotonic decline.
+As shown in figure 4, over a moderately extended period of decay,

 the reactor asymptotically approaches a state containing only